 The Mechanical Engineering Department offers the Master of Science and Doctor of Philosophy degrees in Mechanical Engineering.
 The program demands academic rigor and depth yet also addresses real-world engineering problems.
-The department has four areas of research activity that stem from the core fields of Mechanical Engineering: (1) Biomechanics, (2) Thermal Science and Engineering, (3) Solid Mechanics and Materials, and (4) Robotics, Automation, and Design (which includes elements from Computer Science, Electrical, and Mechanical Engineering disciplines).
-Note that in many cases, individual research projects encompass more than one research area and elements from other disciplines.
+The department has four broad divisions of research activity that stem from the core fields of Mechanical Engineering: (1) Biomechanics, (2) Thermal-Fluid Systems, (3) Solid Mechanics and Materials, and (4) Robotics, Automation, and Design.
+In many cases, individual research projects encompass more than one research area and elements from other disciplines.

 Biomechanics focuses on the application of engineering principles to the musculoskeletal system and other connective tissues.
 Research activities include experimental, computational, and theoretical approaches with applications in the areas of rehabilitation engineering, computer assisted surgery and medical robotics, patient specific biomechanical modeling, intelligent prosthetics and implants, and bioinstrumentation.
 The Biomechanics group has strong research ties with other campus departments, the local medical community, and industry partners.

-For more information about Mechanical Engineering Graduate programs please contact our Graduate Program Coordinator, Lori Sisneros at firstname.lastname@example.org
+For more information about Mechanical Engineering Graduate programs please contact our Graduate Program Administrator, Lori Sisneros at firstname.lastname@example.org